S-Samiksha/Restaurant_Reservation_and_Point_of_Sale_System/fixed version/README.md

 ## Delegations(5 pointers, split according to similarity)

+we discuss if this is okay then we proceed yeah

 We go by switch cases, and you go into the class stated in the mainapp and edit there.

 1. Order creating (functionality 3) --> order class, the constructor, Check table availability, Allocating Table, Allocating the staff, Date and Time to be stored (functionality 8 is included in here)